-Although a hearing test is nothing to worry about, it can cause some unease to walk in unprepared.
+Though it is nothing to worry about, it would be nice to know what to expect at a hearing test.
+It might lower some unease or fear of walking in unprepared.
 Knowing what to expect will help you approach the test with an open mind and optimism about solutions.

 The first step will be a consultation with your hearing specialist at Hearing Group about your hearing history and any noise-related events that have come up in the recent past that might have affected your hearing.
 After discussing your family history, as well, you will schedule or begin your hearing test.

-Hearing tests often take place in a soundproof room or booth, and you will be asked to wear headphones or earplugs specific to the test.
-Among the many types of hearing tests, three are the most common for those who wonder if they have hearing loss after childhood.
+Hearing tests often take place in a soundproof room or booth.
+Also, they may ask you to wear headphones or earplugs specific to the test.
+There are many types of hearing tests, but there are three that most hearing specialists tend to use:

 Pure Tone Audiometry

 In addition to pure tones, hearing tests can also assess your ability to recognize speech.
-These recordings of human voices may be broken up into words or shorter units of speech called phonemes.
-In much the same way, speech units will be played for you at varying volumes, addressing not only if there are quiet voices you cannot hear but also if high or low pitched voices are difficult for you to hear.
-Word recognition is another aspect of these tests, discovering if there are some combinations in language that are more difficult to understand than others.
+Recordings of human voices may be broken up into words or shorter units of speech called phonemes.
+In much the same way, speech units will be played for you at varying volumes.
+This not only addresses quiet voices you cannot hear but also if high or low pitched voices are difficult for you to hear.
+Word recognition is another aspect of these tests, discovering if there are some words or word combinations that are more difficult to understand than others.

-A final type of hearing test is to conduct tympanometry.
-After taking a visual assessment of the structure of the outer ear and using light to investigate the inner year, your hearing specialist may use tympanometry to assess the ear canal’s sensitivity.
-A flexible rubber probe will be placed into the ear with the ability to simulate air pressure changes.
-The probe will measure the eardrum’s response to a variety of stimuli, such as low-pitched tones.
+A final type of hearing testing is tympanometry.
+After taking a visual assessment of the structure of the outer ear and using light to investigate the inner year, your hearing specialist may use tympanometry to assess the ear canal?s sensitivity.
+A flexible rubber probe goes into the ear and has the ability to simulate air pressure changes.
+The probe will measure the eardrum?s response to a variety of stimuli, such as low-pitched tones.
 These tests can be especially useful to identify if there is an anatomical response to pressure that cannot be identified with a classic pure tone audiometry test.